Double chimney: Disadvantages

 The first 50 of the Ivatt class 4MT 2-6-0 were built with double chimneys.
 These performed poorly however, and were noted as poor steamers.
 Work on the static test plant at Rugby discovered that there was both no advantage to the double chimney and also that it had been poorly designed initially.
-When revised with a single chimney and improved gasflow in the smokebox, their steaming rate was raised from 9,000 lb/hour with a double chimney to 17,000 lb/hour with a single chimney, even though this was still below the theoretical limit, restricted by firegrate size, of 19,000 lb/hour.
+When revised with a single chimney and improved gas flow in the smokebox, their steaming rate was raised from 9,000 lb/hour with a double chimney to 17,000 lb/hour with a single chimney, even though this was still below the theoretical limit, restricted by firegrate size, of 19,000 lb/hour.

 A minor disadvantage could be a 'softer' exhaust blast for the purpose of lifting the external smoke clear of the driver's vision.
 When the LNER A3 class were fitted with double chimneys in the late 1950s, they suffered problems with smoke obscuring the view from the cab.
 The solution to this was to fit small Witte-type smoke deflectors of the German pattern.